Blindside Herbicide Post Emergent

 Blindside Herbicide Post Emergent, manufactured by FMC Professional Solutions, is a selective post-emergent herbicide that does an excellent job controlling up to 70 different broadleaf weeds and sedges on cool and warm-season turfgrasses.

-This product contains the active ingredients Sulfentrazone 60% and Metsulfuron 6%, which combine into a dual-action formula that penetrates plant tissue and goes down to the root to kill an invasive weed completely.
-It is fast-acting, with results showing in as quickly as a week.
+This product contains the active ingredients Sulfentrazone 60% and Metsulfuron 6%, which combines into a dual-action formula that penetrates into the plants tissue and goes down to the root to completely kill an invasive weed.
+It is fast-acting with results showing in as quickly as a week.

 Tools Needed

-You will need a handheld pump sprayer, backpack sprayer, or spray rig.
-We recommend a handheld 1-gallon pump sprayer for small lawn jobs or a 4-gallon backpack sprayer.
+To use Blindside Herbicide, you will need either a handheld pump sprayer, backpack sprayer, or spray rig.
+For small lawn jobs, we recommend a handheld 1-gallon pump sprayer or a 4-gallon backpack sprayer.

 How to Use

-- Step 1: Determine how much Blindside Herbicide to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet and multiply them together (length X width = square footage).
-Blindside Herbicide should be used at a rate of .075 to 0.15 per 1,000 sq. ft. for cool-season grasses and 0.15 to 0.23 per 1,000 sq. ft. for warm-season grasses.
-For more specific application rates, refer to the label.
+- Step 1: Determine out how much Blindside Herbicide you need by calculating the square footage of the treatment area.
+To do this, measure and multiple and multiply your lawn's length x width to get the total square footage to be treated.
+Blindside Herbicide should be used at a rate of .075 - 0.15 per 1,000 sq. ft. on cool season grasses and 0.15 - 0.23 per 1,000 sq. ft. for warm season grasses.
+For more specific application rates refer to the use site sections of the label.

 - Step 2: Fill your selected spray tank halfway with water and then add the appropriate amount of Blindside Herbicide.
-Fill the sprayer the rest of the way with water and shake well, and you will be ready to spray.
+Fill the sprayer the rest of the way with water and shake well and you are ready to spray.

-- Step 3: Spray target weeds until wet, but avoid spray solution runoff and over-application.
-An excellent technique to put into practice is to prevent side-to-side movement of the nozzle when spraying, as it is best to spray the nozzle directly with no movement close to the weeds or moss to ensure proper application.
+- Step 3: Spray target weeds until wet but avoid spray solution runoff and over application.
+A good technique to put into practice is to avoid side-to-side movement of the nozzle when spraying as it is best to spray the nozzle directly with no movement close to the weeds or moss to ensure proper application.

 Where to Use